DAPL: Integration of Positive and Negative Descriptions in Text-Based Person Search: Abstract

 \section{Abstract}

-Text-based person retrieval (TPR) aims to retrieve images of a person from an extensive array of candidates based on a given textual description.
-The core challenge lies in mapping visual and textual data into a unified latent space.
-While existing TPR methods concentrate on recognizing explicit and positive characteristics, they often neglect the critical influence of negative descriptors, resulting in potential false positives that fulfill positive criteria but could be excluded by negative descriptors.
-To alleviate these issues, we introduce DualFocus, a unified framework for integrating positive and negative descriptors to enhance the interpretative accuracy of vision-language foundational models regarding textual queries.
-DualFocus employs Dual (Positive/Negative) Attribute Prompt Learning (DAPL), which integrates Dual Image-Attribute Contrastive (DIAC) Learning and Sensitive Image-Attributes Matching (SIAM) Learning.
-This way DualFocus enhances the detection of unseen attributes, thereby boosting retrieval precision.
-To further achieve a balance between coarse and fine-grained alignment of visual and textual embeddings, we propose the Dynamic Tokenwise Similarity (DTS) loss, which refines the representation of both matching and non-matching descriptions, thereby enhancing the matching process through a detailed and adaptable similarity assessment.
-By focusing on token-level comparisons, DualFocus significantly outperforms existing techniques in both precision and robustness.
-The experiment results highlight DualFocus's superior performance on CUHK-PEDES, ICFG-PEDES, and RSTPReid.
+Text-based person search (TBPS) aims to retrieve specific images of individuals from large datasets using textual descriptions.
+Existing TBPS methods focus primarily on identifying explicit positive attributes, often neglecting the critical role of negative descriptions.
+This oversight can lead to false positives, where images that should be excluded based on negative descriptions are incorrectly included, due to partial alignment with the positive criteria.
+To address this limitation, we propose the Dual Attribute Prompt Learning (DAPL) framework, which incorporates both positive and negative descriptions to improve the interpretative accuracy of vision-language models in TBPS tasks.
+DAPL combines Dual Image-Attribute Contrastive (DIAC) learning with Sensitive Image-Attribute Matching (SIAM) learning to enhance the detection of previously unseen attributes.
+Furthermore, to achieve a balance between coarse and fine-grained alignment of visual and textual embeddings, we introduce the Dynamic Token-wise Similarity (DTS) loss.
+This loss function refines the representation of both matching and non-matching descriptions at the token level, providing more precise and adaptable similarity assessments, and ultimately improving the accuracy of the matching process.
+Empirical results demonstrate that DAPL outperforms state-of-the-art methods, enhancing both precision and robustness in TBPS tasks.